Kihuyo

-Kihuyo is a settlement in Kenya's Central Province, located seven kilometers from Nyeri town.
+Kihuyo is an informal settlement in Kenya's Central Province, located seven kilometers from Nyeri town.

 It neighbours the Njeng'u region located in one of Kenya's largest coffee growing zones, and thus has one of Kenya's raw coffee berry processing facilities.
 The Sasini Coffee Plantation Facility has its own communal facility where fresh coffee berries are processed and dried for further processing later on.
 Kihuyo and the surrounding areas including Njeng'u also practice mixed-farming.